Photos: Roads turned into rivers as torrential rains lash Spain

 Record rainfall caused heavy flooding in central Spain, shutting roads, subway lines and high-speed train connections.

-At least two people have died and three are missing in Spain after heavy rains triggered flash floods and impacted transportation systems.
+At least three people have died and two are missing in Spain after heavy rains triggered flash floods and impacted transportation systems.

 The weekend storm affected almost the whole country, with the heaviest rains recorded on Sunday in the coastal provinces of Cadiz, Tarragona and Castello, according to the State Meteorological Agency (AEMET).

-Two people died in the countryside near the central city of Toledo, where AEMET registered record rainfall of 90 litres per square metre on Sunday.
+Three people died in the countryside around Toledo, where the weather service Aemet registered record rainfall of 90 litres per square metre on Sunday.

-In the Madrid region, police were searching for one man in the rural area of Aldea del Fresno, southwest of Madrid.
-Rescuers were also looking for a woman who disappeared under similar circumstances near Toledo and for an 84-year-old man who was dragged off by streams of water and mud in Villamanta, west of Madrid.
+Spanish media said a man was found dead by police during a rescue attempt on a road near Bargas, while another man died as rescuers tried to reach him in the tow of Casarrubios del Monte.
+The third person who died was a 50-year-old man who had been reported as missing.
+His body was found on Monday afternoon floating in a river near his home in the town of Camarena.

 On Sunday, residents of the Madrid region received an emergency text in Spanish and English accompanied by a loud alarm urging them not to use their vehicles and stay at home due to the “extreme risk of storms”.